 The Abduction of Lesley Whittle on Channel 5 retells the horrifying story of a missing teenager, and how she was later found murdered – but where is killer Donald Neilson now?

-What happened to Lesley Whittle and what was her cause of death?
+What happened to Lesley Whittle, who killed her, and what was her cause of death?

 Here’s everything you need to know about the grisly crime.